Travel Postcard: 48 hours in Davos mixing power and powder

 The common worry at this annual talking-shop for the global elite is that everybody else -- politicians, central bankers, chief executives and lesser mortals -- is at another event with someone more important.

-So try and relax, recognize that you can't be everywhere at once, and enjoy the mash-up of business and culture that is Davos.
-The event runs from January 25 to 29 and is not all heavy-duty business, economics and politics.
+So try and relax, recognise that you can't be everywhere at once, and enjoy the mash-up of business and culture that is Davos.
+The event runs from Jan.
+25 to 29 and is not all heavy-duty business, economics and politics.

-The snow is great this year, but remember to wrap up warm and bring sturdy footwear.
-Davos is 1,560 meters (5,118 feet) above sea level and the average temperature during the annual meeting is -4 degrees C (24.8F) to 1 C. It can drop to -20 C at night.

 Tuesday